ziapeltagames/lavender-hack/docs/CORE.md

 ## Saves

 Saves are tests which are reactive.
 They work the same way as other tests, but they tend to be driven be the gamemaster or as a result of some other action.
 For instance, if a poisonous beast bites a character, they may have to make a save using their Constitution.
 As usual, an 8+ is successful.
-Weak and strong results may be used to further distinguish results as normal for tests.
+Degrees of success and failure may be used to further distinguish results as normal for tests.

 # Procedures